Risks and causes of bile duct cancer

 Getting older

-Your risk of getting bile duct cancer increases as you get older.
-It can develop at any age but most people who develop it are over 65.
-It’s important to remember that bile duct cancer is rare, so the risk of developing it is still small.
+The risk of getting bile duct cancer increases as people get older.
+It can develop at any age but most people are aged 65 and over.
+But it’s important to remember that bile duct cancer is rare, so the risk of developing it is still small.

 Primary sclerosing cholangitis

 Primary sclerosing cholangitis (PSC) is a rare type of inflammation of the bile ducts.
-Doctors don't know what causes PSC.
+Doctors don't know what causes it.

-People with PSC have an increased risk of developing cancer of the bile ducts.
-Between 5 and 35 out of 100 people with PSC (5 to 35%) go on to develop bile duct cancer.
+People with PSC may have an increased risk of developing cancer of the bile ducts.
+One study based in the Netherlands found that more than 5 in 100 people with PSC (more than 5%) went on to develop bile duct cancer.

 Choledochal cysts